Seven8ight/Front-end-Projects/README.md

     URL for twenty second project is https://roadmap.sh/projects/quiz-app --> Vite-react-application

     URL for twenty third project is https://roadmap.sh/projects/weather-app --> credit to https://dribbble.com/awsmd on the UI design implementation, animations to be added later.
 Requires one to get a pexel api key and visual crossing api-key for use in the application.

+    URL for twenty fourth project is https://roadmap.sh/projects/stories-feature --> to add responsiveness and fixing to the duration bar.